Marcennaji/HoldemCore/README.md

 ## 🕰 Project History and Current Status — *Ongoing refactoring with FSM-based core redesign*

 - **2011** — Initial version published on SourceForge (5⭐ project, >11,000 downloads).
-  The original version reused portions of the open-source **PokerTH** (GPLv2) engine, with a focus on adding **poker bot strategies and AI logic**.
+  The original version reused portions of the open-source **PokerTH** (GPLv2) engine, with a focus on creating **poker bot strategies and AI logic** (the existing PokerTH builtin bot AI was not reused at all).

 - **2025 (today)** — Migrated to GitHub and undergoing a **major architectural rewrite**.
   The legacy PokerTH code (layered architecture, using Boost C++ library) has been **progressively refactored and replaced** with a new **FSM-driven, modular architecture** (hexagonal architecture, pure standard C++), designed for **testability** and to support multiple UIs (Qt Widgets, QML, and web frontends).

 The ongoing refactor has replaced almost all legacy code.

-Since it is still under refactoring for the core engine, and since UI development is still on progress, no public release or announcement has been made yet.
+🚧 Since it is still under refactoring for the core engine, and since UI development is still on progress, no public release or announcement has been made yet.

 ✅ Core engine is now headless
 ✅ `GameEvents` decouples UI from logic
 ✅ Minimalistic `BotStrategy` API with overridable defaults
-✅ FSM-based street handling in progress
+✅ FSM-based street handling has been achieved

 ---